port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/iac/terraform/examples/no-code-resource-provisioning.md

 ## Summary

-IaC resource scaffolding help your team efficiently control and configure any cloud resources in your possession.
+IaC no-code resource provisioning help your team efficiently control and configure any cloud resources in your possession.

-Port self-service actions allow you to quickly ramp up an event based infrastructure to leverage your IaC resource scaffolding workflows.
+Port self-service actions allow you to quickly ramp up an event based infrastructure to leverage your IaC no-code resource provisioning workflows.